-Nepal is one of the least-developed countries in south Asia.
-The country is suffering a serious problem of corruption.
-It is ranked 122^{nd} out of 175 nations in Corruption Perceptions Index.
+Nepal is one of the least-developed countries with corruption.
+Nepal is suffering a serious problem of corruption.
+Nepal is ranked 122 out of 175 nations in the Corruption Perceptions Index (CPI).
 Nepal received a score of 29 out of 100 in the CPI (TI, 2017).
 Scores range from 0 (highly corrupt) to 100 (very clean).
 This rank and score show that public sector corruption is rampant in Nepal.

-Table 1: Nepal Corruption Rank
+Table 1: Corruption Rank of Nepal